klieret/wandb-offline-sync-hook/README.md

 ## 💖 Contributing

 Your help is greatly appreciated!
-Suggestions, bug reports and feature requests are best opened as [github issues](https://github.com/klieret/wandb-offline-sync-hook/issues).
-You are also very welcome to submit a [pull request](https://github.com/klieret/wandb-offline-sync-hook/pulls)!
+Suggestions, bug reports and feature requests are best opened as [github issues][github-issues].
+You are also very welcome to submit a [pull request][pulls]!

 Bug reports and pull requests are credited with the help of the [allcontributors bot](https://allcontributors.org/).